 A rollover for business startups (ROBS) is a way to use funds from your personal retirement accounts without having to pay the usual taxes or early withdrawal penalties.
-The retirement funds are transferred to your company’s retirement plan, which must be structured as a C Corporation (C-corp).
+Applicable to investments of $50,000 or more, the retirement funds are transferred to your company’s retirement plan, which must be structured as a C corporation (C-corp).
 The retirement plan then purchases stock in the corporation, which then gives you the ability to use the funds for business expenses.

 We recommend using a provider like Guidant Financial.
 It offers a high level of service to walk you through the process and provides a comprehensive level of legal support and audit protection.